DanyaAlfageh/nlp-resume/README.md

 - Instructions for installation on OSX can be found [here](http://macappstore.org/pdftotext/).
 - Download information for Windows can be found [here](http://www.foolabs.com/xpdf/download.html)

-### Example Analysis
+### Scratch Work

-An example analysis using the newsgroup data set is shown in this [notebook](https://github.com/blakeboswell/nlp-resume/blob/master/newsgroup_test.ipynb)
+All the scratch work for testing the approach is shown in this [notebook](https://github.com/blakeboswell/nlp-resume/blob/master/newsgroup_test.ipynb).
+The newsgroup data is used as a substitute for resumes.

 ## Relating back to Resume Analysis